quatico-solutions/websmith/docs/write-your-own-addon.md

     registerTransformer(transformer: ts.CustomTransformers): void;

     /**
-     * Registers an target post transformer with this context.
+     * Registers a result generator with this context.
      *
-     * @param targetPostTransformer (fileNames: string[]) => void: A function that is executed after the compilation of all files is completed.
+     * @param ResultProcessor (fileNames: string[]) => void: A function that is executed after the compilation of all files is completed.
      */
-    registerTargetPostTransformer(targetPostTransformer: TargetPostTransformer): void;
+    registerResultProcessor(generator: ResultProcessor): void;
 }
 ```